mapclient-plugins/mapclientplugins.retrieveportaldatastep/mapclientplugins/docs/index.rst

    Downloaded files.

 Use the arrow buttons (`-->` and `<--`) to move files between the `Downloaded files` and `Provided files` sections.
-Files in the `Provided files` section are the ones that will be used in the subsequent steps of your workflow.
+Files in the `Provided files` section are the ones that will be given to the subsequent steps of your workflow.

 .. note::
     Ensure you have a stable internet connection to download data from the portal.